20 Examples of Big Data in Healthcare and Key Improvements They Bring

 20. Suicide

-Similarly to the opioid crisis, Big data in healthcare analytics can help with suicide prevention measures.
-The evidence shows the number of suicide deaths is almost comparable to the number of deaths from alcohol abuse (see Fig. 9).
+Big data analytics can help with suicide prevention measures.
+The evidence shows the number of suicide deaths is almost comparable to the number of deaths from alcohol abuse.

 Annual deaths from alcohol, drugs, and suicide in the United States